HALFpipe/HALFpipe/README.md

 1. Request an interactive job.
 Refer to your cluster's documentation for how to do this

-> A common issue with remote work via secure shell is that the connection may break after a few hours.
-For batch jobs this is not an issue, but for interactive jobs this can be quite frustrating.
-When the connection is lost, the node you were connected to will automatically quit all programs you were running.
-  To prevent this, you can run interactive jobs within `screen` or `tmux` (whichever is available).
-These commands allow you to open sessions in the terminal that will continue running in the background even when you close or disconnect.
-Here's a quick overview of how to use the commands (more in-depth documentation is available for example at http://www.dayid.org/comp/tm.html).
-  1. Open a new screen/tmux session on the head node by running either `screen` or `tmux`
-  1. Request an interactive job from within the session, for example with `srun --pty bash -i`
-  1. Run the command that you want to run
-  1. Detach from the screen/tmux session, meaning disconnecting with the ability to re-connect later \
-     For screen, this is done by first pressing `Control+a`, then letting go, and then pressing `d` on the keyboard. \
-     For tmux, it's `Control+b` instead of `Control+a`. \
-     Note that this is always `Control`, even if you're on a mac.
-  1. Close your connection to the head node with `Control+d`. `screen`/`tmux` will remain running in the background
-  1. Later, connect again to the head node.
-Run `screen -r` or `tmux attach` to check back on the interactive job.
-If everything went well and the command you wanted to run finished, close the interactive job with `Control+d` and then the `screen`/`tmux` session with `Control+d` again. \
-     If the command hasn't finished yet, detach as before and come back later

 1. In the interactive job, run the `HALFpipe` user interface, but add the flag `--use-cluster` to the end of the command. \
    For example, `singularity run --no-home --cleanenv --bind /:/ext halfpipe_latest.sif --use-cluster`